Sometimes you might find that you’ve set up a Shipping Rate correctly in Parcelify but it’s still not working properly in the Shopify Checkout.

 Issues relevant to this documentation include:

-When you first install Parcelify, Shopify will only enable Parcelify access to your default Shipping Profile.
+When you first install Parcelify, Shopify will only enable Parcelify access to your default Shipping Profile (typically named General Profile).
 If you use multiple Shipping Profiles, you will need to manually add and enable Parcelify into those Shipping Zones to have Parcelify deliver rates to customers in those zones.

 Here is how to check and fix your Shipping Profiles:

 Once everything is checked off your rates should not only show up, but update any time you make a change within Parcelify.

 If you add an additional zone in the future, you will need to follow these steps again to add Parcelify into the new Shipping Zone.

 When you add a new Shipping Rate in Parcelify, it can take 24-48 hours to sync into Shopify’s Add Rate module.
 As long as you have the “Automatically Show New Sipping Services When They Become Available” box checked off, your rates will show up on the Shopify Checkout right away.

 If you need to disable a shipping rate we recommend doing so directly in Parcelify.